bitwalker/distillery/docs/guides/appups.md

 ## Generating appups

-To generate appups for modification and source control, you can use the `release.gen.appup` task.
+To generate appups for modification and source control, you can use the `distillery.gen.appup` task.
 See the `help` output from the task for more information about its usage.

 In short, it will produce appup files under `rel`, which can then be edited and